awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-groups.md

        This policy grants full access to the AWS Health APIs and Notifications and the Personal Health Dashboard\.
 It also provides access to portions of the Built\-In Insights Dashboard in the Systems Manager console\.
      + **AWSConfigUserAccess**

-       This policy provides read\-only access to use AWS Config, including searching by tags on resources, and reading all tags> It also provides access to portions of the Built\-In Insights Dashboard in the Systems Manager console\.
+       This policy provides read\-only access to use AWS Config, including searching by tags on resources, and reading all tags\.
+It also provides access to portions of the Built\-In Insights Dashboard in the Systems Manager console\.
      + **CloudWatchReadOnlyAccess**

        This policy provides read\-only access to CloudWatch, which is needed to view information on the **Dashboard by CloudWatch** in the Systems Manager console\.